-Given the high degree of exposure, household contacts should follow guidance on monitoring and activity restriction based on their level of exposure (see Contact Management) for 14 days from last exposure to the case.
-The ministry has developed a fact sheet on Preventing 2019-nCoV from Spreading to Others in Homes and

-Communities that PHUs can use to provide guidance and information for probable cases, presumptive confirmed cases and confirmed cases who are being cared for in household settings.
+Given the high degree of exposure, household contacts should be assessed for their level of contact with a case, and be provided information on self-isolation or self-monitoring by the PHU (see Contact Management) for 14 days from last exposure to the case.
+The ministry has developed a fact sheet on Preventing 2019-nCoV from Spreading to Others in Homes and Communities that PHUs can use to provide guidance and information for probable cases, presumptive confirmed cases and confirmed cases and their close household contacts when being cared for in household settings.